molgenis/molgenis-py-client/README.md

 pip install -e .
 ```

-The `mcmd` command will now be available in this virtual environment!
-If you want to
-leave the environment, use `deactivate`.
+If you want to leave the environment, use `deactivate`.